Football clubs

 1931 - 1936

-Radcliffes Athletic competed in the Hastings League for five seasons, mostly playing their home fixtures at Ore Valley – Bulverhythe was also occasionally used.
+Radcliffes Athletic competed in the Hastings League for five seasons, playing the majority of their home fixtures at Ore Valley, with Bulverhythe also occasionally used.

 Railway United